junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 No one dies today.
 No world-ending event scheduled for next week.
 Everyone safe and sound with all monsters gone.

-Talking about a big win.
+Talk about a big win.

 Dean walks into Bobby's house giving the old man a tight hug.
 He gives Sam one too, after Cas puts his soul back.